TheNextLvl-net/core/README.md

 **TriPredicate** to support advanced operations.
 Moreover, it provides a MySQL<br/>
 API for seamless interaction with MySQL databases.

-## bukkit-core
+## paper-core

-The **bukkit-core** module simplifies GUI development for Minecraft by offering a<br/>
+The **paper-core** module simplifies GUI development for Minecraft by offering a<br/>
 user-friendly GUI API.
 It empowers developers to create and manage multiple<br/>
 pages within the GUI effortlessly.
 Furthermore, it includes an item builder API that<br/>
-enables easy creation and modification of items in Minecraft.
+enables easy creation and modification of items in Minecraft.<br/>

-## paper-core

-The **paper-core** is the same as the **bukkit-core** but made for paper development.<br/>
-_(plans of using patches instead of copying the code)_
+Also we offer a very simple and intuitive Sidebar API.

 ## core-annotations

 The **core-annotations** module provides a set of annotations primarily focused<br/>
-on nullability information.
+on nullability and api information.
 These annotations work in conjunction with package<br/>
 information to enhance code clarity and maintainability.
 The available annotations are:

 - @FieldsAreNonnullByDefault